Overview

 ÐecisionToolkit is distributed as a single executable with no external dependencies.

-- Head to GitHub releases.
+- Go to GitHub releases.

-Install using Cargo
+Install with Cargo

 cargo install dsntk